Dick's Picks Volume 11

-Dick's Picks Volume 11 is the 11th live album in the Dick's Picks series of releases by the Grateful Dead.
-It was recorded at the Stanley Theater in Jersey City on September 27, 1972.
+Dick's Picks Volume 11 is a three-CD live album by the rock band the Grateful Dead.
+It contains the complete show recorded at the Stanley Theater in Jersey City, New Jersey on September 27, 1972.
+It was released on June 9, 1998.

 This release is known to have a patched cut in the original soundboard tapes.
 If certain soundboards are missing parts of a song, the official release may contain a patched cut.
 Patches sometimes originate from an audience source or from an entirely different show.
 There is no database for soundboards patched with an audience source and, hence, is up to the listeners to discover patched cuts while listening.
 For instance, "I Know You Rider", on disc 2, contains a patch from 1972-09-24 which occurs at 1:55 to 2:20 on the track.
 It is possible that there are other patched cuts on this release.